gear/gear.github.io/_pages/about.md

 Download my [resume](/assets/pdf/HoangNT_CV.pdf).

 My research goal is to understand the limitation and prospect of graph-structured data learning by developing analysis tools from [graphon theory](https://web.cs.elte.hu/~lovasz/) and spectral graph theory.
+All information and opinion on this website is my own.

 I enjoy long distance [cycling](https://www.strava.com/athletes/74469543) in Japan.